 Getting Started Identifying Birds

-Spring is in the air and as you open windows to let it in, there is singing where silence had been before.
+Spring is in the air and as you open windows to let in, you notice singing where there had been silence before.
 No, it’s not your neighbor whistling while he does yardwork.
 It’s the sound of birds who have returned to your area and who, like you, welcome the warmer temperatures and longer days.
 As you start to think about putting up a feeder to get a closer look at these feathered songsters, you wonder how to identify them.
 Here is some tried and true advice for getting started.

 Beginning with birds at your feeder is a great way to go.
 Since these birds stay for a bit and return frequently, you’ll get long (for the bird world anyway) and frequent looks.